Hybris-Software/use-ful-form/README.md

 2. For every input, if the input has the `required` option, executes a function based on the input `nature`, for example `email` and `username` are required to be not empty while `checkbox` has to be true.
 If it does not pass the check, a generic error is set, otherwise continues.
 3. Validation is performed for every input: if it is set a `validator` for the input that function is executed, otherwise one is chosen based on the `nature`, if available

-Errors are not always shown; the behavior is decided in the input options:
+Errors are not always shown: the input has to signal it, for example on blur.

-- Error/success will be always shown after a blur
-- If `errorOnEveryChange` is `true` the error/success will be shown while writing
-- If `checkSuccessOnEveryChange` is `true` the error/success will be shown after the first time the validation is successful

-## **How to use it**
+## 2 - How to use it

 To install execute: